Strategic Command (video game series): First game engine

+Second game engine

 Strategic Command 2: Blitzkrieg, released in 2006, was the first game in the series using maps divided into squares (or "tiles"), once again focusing on the European Theater of World War II (although a free "Global War" campaign was later added with a patch).
 Unlike the previous installment, Blitzkrieg features not only campaigns taking place on the map of whole Europe and Atlantic Ocean, spreading from 1939 until the end of the war, but also scenarios played on smaller maps, such as Battle of Kursk or Battle of the Bulge.
 Diplomacy and weather conditions were also added to the game.
 This time, creating not only fan-made campaigns, but also custom maps was possible.

 Two expansion packs were released: Weapons and Warfare and Patton Drives East.
 The first one added new terrain types, roads and rail lines to the game, while the second one included new campaigns and scenarios, some of them post-World War II or fictional, including the titular "Patton Drives East", which portrays a hypothetical conflict between the US and USSR following the defeat of Nazi Germany.
+Strategic Command 2: Blitzkrieg was re-released in 2018 as Strategic Command Classic: WW2, bundled together with the two expansions and Strategic Command: WWII Pacific Theatre.

-Strategic Command WWII Pacific Theater, which premiered in 2008, was the first game in the series not taking place in Europe, instead focusing on Asia and the Pacific Ocean theatre of World War II.
+Strategic Command WWII Pacific Theater, which premiered in 2008 and was based on the same game engine as Blitzkrieg, was the first game in the series not taking place in Europe, instead focusing on Asia and the Pacific Ocean theatre of World War II.
 The game also introduced more advanced options for controlling aircraft carriers and submarines.

-Strategic Command WWII Global Conflict, was released in 2010.
+Strategic Command WWII Global Conflict, was released in 2010 and based on the same game engine as Blitzkrieg.
 It takes place on a map of the whole world.

-Since then further releases of add-ons to Global Conflict have included larger scale maps and additional unit types initially a "Gold" release followed by Assault on Communism and Assault on Democracy the former being World War II from 1941 mainly relating to USSR and the latter a very much larger (x 4) world map with both a complete World War II scenario plus some extra more localized campaigns.
+Since then further releases of add-ons to Global Conflict have included larger scale maps and additional unit types initially as a "Gold" release.
+Two expansions were released for this in 2013, Assault on Communism and Assault on Democracy, the former being World War II from 1941 mainly relating to USSR, and the latter a very much larger (x 4) world map with both a complete World War II scenario plus some extra more localized campaigns.
+This was re-released in 2018 as Classic Strategic Command: World War II - Global Conflict, bundled with the two expansions Assault on Communism and Assault on Democracy.